fpco/wai-middleware-ldap/README.md

 ## Caveats

-In case LDAP server has a SSL sertificate that is not signed by a known CA, that CA certificate needs to be either:
+In case LDAP server has a SSL certificate that is not signed by a known CA, that CA certificate needs to be either:

 1. Installed globally on system: